-Bangladesh Economic GrowthEconomic growth is likely to slow this fiscal year, although should remain robust due to strong private consumption and investment.
-However, political uncertainty, long-standing risks of natural disasters, a shaky global trade environment and a struggling domestic banking system all cloud prospects.
-Our panelists expect GDP to expand 7.3% in FY 2019, which is unchanged from last month’s forecast, and 7.2% in FY 2020.
+Bangladesh Economic GrowthEconomic growth will moderate this fiscal year, although should remain robust nonetheless.
+Specifically, growing remittances will likely continue to underpin private consumption, while strong government consumption and investment should buffer growth.
+That said, risks of natural disasters, a weak global trade environment and a struggling domestic banking system all cloud prospects.
+Our panelists expect GDP to expand 7.4% in FY 2019, which is unchanged from last month’s forecast, and 7.2% in FY 2020.

 Bangladesh Economy Data

 5 years of Bangladesh economic forecasts for more than 30 economic indicators.